-Even though exposure to sunlight will generate Vitamin D, you’re probably better off taking a supplement.
-That’s because your body requires strong direct sun exposure on most of your skin to produce sufficient Vitamin D. This is impossible during winter months in temperate climates since even if you bare your skin despite the cold, the sun will be too low in the sky to provide sufficient Ultraviolet B rays to generate the vitamin.
+Even though exposure to sunlight will generate vitamin D, you’re probably better off taking a supplement.
+That’s because your body requires strong direct sun exposure on most of your skin to produce sufficient Vitamin D. This can’t happen during winter months in temperate climates since—even if you bare your skin despite the cold—the sun sits too low in the sky for sufficient Ultraviolet B rays, which generate the vitamin, to reach your skin.
 Also, exposing skin to direct sunlight leads to premature wrinkles and aging.

-Until recently, no company offered a vegan version of Vitamin D3 (the most common Vitamin D molecule).
-Vegans had to buy the less potent and more expensive Vitamin D2.
-But over the past few years, several vegan D3 brands have come to market.
-Doctor’s Best Vegan D3 is the most economical product we have found, and it comes in easy-to-swallow vegan capsules.
+Until recently, no company offered a vegan version of vitamin D3 (the most common vitamin D molecule).
+Vegans had to buy the less potent and more expensive vitamin D2.
+But starting about a decade ago, several vegan D3 brands came to market.
+Pure and Essential’s Vegan Vitamin D3 is the most economical product I have found, and it comes in easy-to-swallow vegan tablets.